- About the hearings

 How soon after a final hearing will the Judgment be made available?

-How do I obtain a written transcript of a hearing?
+How do I obtain a transcript of a hearing?

-The Tribunal does not produce written transcripts of its hearings.
-It does make audio copies of hearings (in CD format) available on request.
-A CD is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
-Parties to a case are always entitled to a CD.
+The Tribunal does not produce written transcripts of its hearings; however, it does make audio copies of hearings available on request.
+A copy of a hearing is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
+Parties to a case are always entitled to an audio copy of the hearing.

-Applications for recordings should be sent in writing by post to the following address:
+Requests for recordings should be sent to firstname.lastname@example.org

 Can I attend the Tribunal to watch a hearing?